Table of Contents

-While that’s a whole lot of nerdy, neuroscience type words there, please know that with the testing our PX Docs do routinely and easily in their office, it’s actually quite easy to spot the subluxation and tension that builds up and creates so much stress and anxiety for so many children.
+While that’s a lot of nerdy, neuroscience-type words there, please know that with the testing our PX Docs do routinely and easily in their office, it’s quite easy to spot the subluxation and tension that builds up and creates so much stress and anxiety for so many children.
 In fact, we’ll show a few snapshots of scans on a teen anxiety case here below:

-Instead of measuring just cortical (around the skull) activity, the neurospinal EMG actually measures the electrical activity and tension from the brainstem all the way down to the bottom of the spinal cord and central nervous system.
-This gives our PX Docs a much more complete picture of the tension throughout the nervous system, instead of just being limited to one aspect of it like a traditional EEG.
+Instead of measuring just cortical (around the skull) activity, the neurospinal EMG measures the electrical activity and tension from the brainstem all the way down to the bottom of the spinal cord and central nervous system.
+This gives our PX Docs a much more complete picture of the tension throughout the nervous system, instead of being limited to one aspect like a traditional EEG.

-To truly find the root cause of anxiety we can’t limit our testing to simply filling out a survey and listing symptoms, and even for those practitioners who want to look a bit deeper, we can’t look at brain function only.
-The brain is just one part of the nervous system, which is interconnected throughout the entire body.
+To truly find the root cause of anxiety, we can’t limit our testing to simply filling out a survey and listing symptoms, and even for those practitioners who want to look a bit deeper, we can’t look at brain function only.
+The brain is just one part of the nervous system, interconnected throughout the entire body.

 The Vagus Nerve and HRV’s Role in Anxiety

-Speaking of nerves that travel throughout the entire body, the most important and far-reaching nerve in the entire body is that vagus nerve discussed above.
+Speaking of nerves that travel throughout the entire body, the most important and far-reaching nerve in the body is the vagus nerve discussed above.

 Take a look at this HRV Scan from a patient with chronic anxiety:

-This HRV scan is one that is actually supported by medications as well, making it look better than it would without them.
-By looking at that little white dot and seeing that it moved towards the lower left quadrant on the HRV scan, it tells us that this patient is struggling from the most classic contributors to anxiety – sympathetic dominance and neurological exhaustion.
+This HRV scan is actually supported by medications as well, making it look better than it would without them.
+Looking at that little white dot and seeing that it moved towards the lower left quadrant on the HRV scan tells us that this patient is struggling from the most classic contributors to anxiety – sympathetic dominance and neurological exhaustion.

-Or put another way, he’s constantly “wound up and worn out” at the same time.
+Or put another way, he’s constantly “wound up and worn out” simultaneously.

 Drug-Free Care for Anxiety

-You can learn more about our PX Clinical Process and the amazing INSiGHT Scans discussed and shown above here on our site, and then make your way over to our PX Docs Directory and enter in your city or zip to find your family’s chiropractor right away!
+You can learn more about our PX Clinical Process, and the amazing INSiGHT Scans discussed and shown above here on our site.
+Then, make your way over to our PX Docs Directory and enter your city or zip to find your family’s chiropractor right away!

-The first step in getting your child help is getting the right anxiety test.
-Which is exactly why the first thing you need to do is contact a local PX Doc from our network and get your child scheduled for their INSiGHT Neurological Scans today.
+The first step in getting your child help is getting the proper anxiety test.
+This is exactly why the first thing you need to do is contact a local PX Doc from our network and get your child scheduled for their INSiGHT Neurological Scans today.